kakella/machine-learning-ucsc-extension/README.md

 ### excelHelper
 Contains helper functions for reading and writing Microsoft Excel files

+### prepare_data
+Reformats the excel input data into a standard format for running Classification algorithms

 ### statistics
 Contains functions for calculating common statistics values such as mean, variance, standard deviation